jenna-tb-ekwealor/meep_lab/content/authors/admin/_index.md

   - Principal Investigator
 ---

-Jenna Ekwealor is an incoming Assistant Professor of biology at San Francisco State University.
-Lab opens in January 2024!
+Jenna Ekwealor is an Assistant Professor of biology at San Francisco State University.